apradillap/raske-nlp/README.md

 # raske-nlp

-> Ruby implementation of the Rapid Automatic Spanish Keyword Extraction (RAKE) algorithm
+> Ruby implementation of the Rapid Automatic Spanish Keyword Extraction (RASKE) algorithm

 ## Getting started
 Add the following line to your Gemfile: